On this page

 Applicants must be 55 years or older, have no dependents other than a partner, significant assets and investment or pensions that can be used to establish a lifestyle in Australia and to generate income.
 They will be required to pay a second visa application charge to offset the possible cost of accessing aged care or nursing home services at a future time.

 People who undertake a minimum of three months of specified work in regional Australia, on their first Working Holiday visa, may apply for a second Working Holiday visa.
 This encourages more people on Working Holiday visas to work in regional Australia and will also help make the Australian tourism industry more competitive in attracting these valuable tourists.

 Australian state and territory governments encourage more skilled migrants to settle in many regions of Australia.

 Further information is available on the department's website.

 The department also operates a national general enquiries line.

 Hours of operation: Monday to Friday from 8.30 am to 4.30 pm.
 Recorded information is available outside these hours.

 Fact Sheet 26.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.